kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ### The --debug and --json options

-Passing the `--debug` option to any Anchore CLI can often help narrow down particular issues, by displaying the API calls that are being made from the CLI tool to anchore enterprise itself.
+Passing the `--debug` option to any Anchore CLI can often help narrow down particular issues, by displaying the API calls that are being made from the CLI tool to Anchore Enterprise itself.

 ```
 # Example system status with --debug